Persdre/EX-Graph/README.md

     ```

 ### Wash-trading Address Detection
-1. Navigate to wash_trading_address_detection folder, and download the wash trading graph to this folder.
+1. Navigate to wash_trading_address_detection folder, and download the wash trading graphs to this folder.
 2. Each experiment code file is named as `model_wo/with_twitter.py`. `wo` means this experiment does not consider Twitter features. `with` means this experiment considers Twitter features.
 For example, if you want to run GCN model considering Twitter features, the command is as below:

     ```